Inside the candidate bootcamp where the future is indeed female

 “I said, ‘No, I can do better.
 I can raise the expectation of this office,” says Abboud, who later lost her primary bid on August 28 to another woman, U.S. Representative Kyrsten Sinema (D-AZ).
 (Sinema’s Republican opponent this fall, incidentally, is also a woman—Martha McSally.)

-At the pre-primary bootcamp, Abboud described her unique road trip—she put 50,000 miles on her car in 16 months—to politics.
+At the pre-primary bootcamp, Abboud described her unique road trip—she put 50,000 miles on her car in 16 months—to speak with voters.
 Like many of her Emerge peers, Abboud ran without going through standard party leadership channels.

 “This year, people didn’t ask for permission [to run],” she says.
 “So that changed everything.”